Introduction

 The French design is the most common type of playing cards, which includes four suits: Hearts, Diamonds, Clubs, and Spades.
 Each suit has a King, a Queen, and a Jack, representing different historical figures.

-How Many Face Cards are there in a Deck of Cards?
+How Many Face Cards are there in a Deck of 52 Cards?

 If you are new to card games, you might wonder, "How many face cards are in a deck of 52?"
 The answer is 12.
 Face cards are the King, Queen, and Jack, and each of the four suits—hearts, diamonds, clubs, and spades—has one of each.
-This means there are 3 face cards per suit.
+It means there are three face cards per suit.
 Since there are four suits, you multiply 3 by 4, giving you 12 face cards in the entire deck.

 Different face cards in playing cards are as follows: